-The December 23, 2025 assault—635 drones and 38 missiles—marked the first time Russia targeted the 750 kV backbone substations that form the spine of Ukraine's grid, followed by an even larger barrage on December 27 (~500 drones, 40 missiles) and repeated attacks in January 2026 that have killed energy workers, damaged the Zaporizhzhia nuclear plant's last backup power line for the 12th time, and prompted an unprecedented IAEA-brokered localized ceasefire for emergency repairs.
-With available capacity fallen from 33.7 GW pre-war to just 14 GW by January 2026, Ukraine's energy minister warns there is 'not a single power plant left that the enemy has not attacked,' underscoring how energy vulnerability, nuclear risk and fragile diplomatic efforts remain tightly intertwined.
+On December 23, 2025, Russia launched 635 drones and 38 missiles in an assault targeting the 750 kV backbone substations that form the spine of Ukraine's grid—the first time Russia targeted these.
+December 27 barrage (~500 drones, 40 missiles) and January 2026 attacks killed energy workers, damaged the Zaporizhzhia nuclear plant's last backup power line for the 12th time, and prompted an IAEA-brokered ceasefire for emergency repairs.
+With available capacity fallen from 33.7 GW pre-war to just 14 GW by January 2026, Ukraine's energy minister warns 'not a single power plant left that the enemy has not attacked.'

 Ukraine's available generating capacity has fallen from 33.7 GW at the start of the full-scale invasion to about 14 GW as of January 2026.